 For example, let’s say you’re a fan of Game of Thrones.
 You want to avoid Game of Thrones spoilers, but you want to follow what the actors of the show have to say on Twitter.
 So you could just check the Game of Thrones cast and crew List to see their tweets.

 Unfortunately, you can’t turn Lists into RSS feeds, so you’ll need to bookmark the page to check it later.

 Searching for or finding lists can be a little difficult.
-We have listed eight essential Twitter lists to follow, but if you’re looking for more, check Electoral’s Twitter List Search to find exactly what you want.
+Check Electoral’s Twitter List Search to find exactly what you want.

 Search for Any Tweet or User

 Twitter’s Advanced Search is one of those tips Twitter pros don’t even know about, and it surprisingly doesn’t need an account to use.
 With its many options, you’ll be able to locate the right tweet or user any time.